-- 1 If O1 and O2 are the same value, then that value must be the value. - 2 If either O1 or O2 is any, then the other must be the value.

-- 3 If either O1 or O2 is a pair of not and a namespace name and the other is a set of (namespace names or •absent•), then that set, minus the negated namespace name if it was in the set, must be the value. - 4 If both O1 and O2 are sets of (namespace names or -absent-), then the intersection of those sets must be the value. - 5 If the two are negations of different namespace names, then the intersection is not expressible.
+- 1 If O1 and O2 are the same value, then that value must be the value. - 2 If either O1 or O2 is any, then the other must be the value. - 3 If either O1 or O2 is a pair of not and a value (a namespace name or •absent•) and the other is a set of (namespace names or •absent•), then that set, minus the negated value if it was in the set, minus •absent• if it was in the set, must be the value. - 4 If both O1 and O2 are sets of (namespace names or •absent•), then the intersection of those sets must be the value. - 5 If the two are negations of different namespace names, then the intersection is not expressible. - 6 If the one is a negation of a namespace name and the other is a negation of •absent•, then the one which is the negation of a namespace name must be the value.